MASTER OF PUBLIC HEALTH (MPH) DEGREE IN HAWAII

 Salaries for Public Health Professions in Hawaii that Require a Master’s Degree

-Data from the US Bureau of Labor Statistics shows salary ranges for a number of public health professions in the state as reported in 2014.
-The follow salary ranges show the 10th and 90th percentile salaries for select public health professions that typically require a master’s in public health.
+Data from the US Bureau of Labor Statistics shows salary ranges for a number of public health professions in the state as reported in 2023.
+The follow salary ranges show the median to 90th percentile salaries for select public health professions that typically require a master’s in public health:

 Career Opportunities for Florida Master’s Prepared Public Health Professionals